solutionforest/Inspirecms-core/docs/language.md

 ### Managing Languages

-Languages are managed through the admin interface:
+Languages are managed through the admin panel:

 1. Navigate to **Settings** > **Languages**
 2. Here you can: